 Opportunities to become involved in research (for example, a group projects linked to a current research question; research-led seminars; applied case studies).
 Research skills and understanding is a developmental activity that will both support you throughout the course and transform your approach to problem-solving.
 You are encouraged to access current research and move towards greater independent learning.

 - Embedded employability

 You will extend your knowledge, skills, experience and attitudes through professional practice.
-Confident students should improve their individual, collaborative, and professional skills and attributes.
-You will improve your flexibility and adeptness to succeed across a range of employment futures.
-You will enhance your employability skills by applying conceptual knowledge to real organisations and contemporary issues, carrying out independent study and synthesising conceptual understanding within a range of complex situations.
-You will develop a sound judgement, personal responsibility and initiative in complex and unpredictable professional environments, and engage in networking and collaborating with industry and commercial sectors.
+The course is designed to improve your individual, collaborative, and professional skills and attributes.
+You will seek to improve your flexibility and adeptness to succeed across a range of employment futures.
+You will aim to enhance your employability skills by applying conceptual knowledge to real organisations and contemporary issues, carrying out independent study and synthesising conceptual understanding within a range of complex situations.
+You will look to develop a sound judgement, personal responsibility and initiative in complex and unpredictable professional environments, and engage in networking and collaborating with industry and commercial sectors2.